ShyamPoovaiah/rlai-exercises/Chapter 1/Exercise 1.2.md

 Is it true, then, that symmetrically equivalent positions should necessarily have the same value?

 ## Answer:
-For tic-tac-toe it is possible to use 4 axis of symmetry to essentially fold the board down to a quarter of the size This would dramatically increase the speed/reduce the memory required.
+1. For tic-tac-toe it is possible to use 4 axis of symmetry to essentially fold the board down to a quarter of the size This would dramatically increase the speed/reduce the memory required.
-If the opponent did not take advantage of symmetries then it could result in a worse overall performance, for example, if the opponent always played correct except for 1 corner, then using symmetries would mean you never take advantage of that information.
-This means symmetrically equivalent positions don't always hold the same value in a multi-player game
+2. If the opponent did not take advantage of symmetries then it could result in a worse overall performance, for example, if the opponent always played correct except for 1 corner, then using symmetries would mean you never take advantage of that information.
+3. This would imply different rewards for symmetrically equivalent states.
+Which in turn implies different values for symmetrically equivalent states.
+Also, it would only be fair to consider the states as separate.